-From 1 January 2021 the UK will be an independent market and separate customs jurisdiction to the European single market and customs union.
-The EU and UK are yet to conclude a Free Trade Agreement.
+Since 1 January 2021 the UK is an independent market and separate customs jurisdiction to the European single market and customs union.
+The EU-UK Trade and Cooperation Agreement became provisionally applicable on 1 January 2021.

 Whilst existing conditions for trade access to the EU and Northern Ireland, for third countries, such as New Zealand, continues, there are some important factors to consider.
-For New Zealand exports to England, Scotland and Wales there will be new registration systems for standards, customs, and sanitary/phyto-sanitary regulation.
+For New Zealand exports to England, Scotland and Wales there are new registration systems for standards, customs, and sanitary/phyto-sanitary regulation.

-New Zealand goods shipped to UK and then on shipped to EU (or vis versa) will be subject to import and export documentation at borders, with duty and VAT payable at each import border.
+New Zealand goods shipped to UK and then on shipped to EU (or vis versa) are subject to import and export documentation at borders, with duty and VAT payable at each import border.
 UK plan to establish Free Ports by January 2022.

-- Duty: a new UK tariff will apply for duty assessment for imports into England, Scotland and Wales (see UK Government link)
+- Duty: a new UK tariff applies for duty assessment for imports into England, Scotland and Wales (see UK Government link)